krislars/compuphys/README.md

 # compuphys
-Some examples of undergrad computational physics.
+Some examples of undergraduate-level computational physics.

-These are examples written for myself, not for students.
 This respository is a work in progress.
 Stay tuned!